• Home

 Benefits to the client from our involvement with landscaping quotes

-For a minimum fee, I:
+For a minimum fee, I do the following:

-• Use experience to only get quotes from a select few
+1. Use experience to only get quotes from a select few

-• Investigate discrepancies.
+3. Investigate discrepancies.

 Testimonials from past and current clients on our assistance with landscaping quotes:

 “Parveen has developed a fantastic plan for our new home during the last months of the build, with lots of complex features.
-She’s been great with organising the quotes and trades during the project coordination part, saving us a lot of time and stress.
-We’d recommend her to anyone planning a garden or garden renovation, large or small.

-Sarah Abrahamson”
+Sarah Abrahamson

 Corten wall lightbox used in Glen Waverley garden design